-Finals.
-Coca-Cola will provide a bottled water product (e.g., Dasani), BODYARMOR powder, and when applicable, BODYARMOR in bottles.
+Coca-Cola will provide a bottled water product (e.g., Dasani), POWERADE powder, and when applicable, POWERADE in bottles.
 Participating teams and student-athletes in NCAA championships continue to be free to use/consume permissible hydration beverage(s) of their own choice in the NCAA-provided equipment.
-Equipment carrying any branding other than BODYARMOR, however, will not be permitted on the sidelines during NCAA championships.
+Equipment carrying any branding other than POWERADE, however, will not be permitted on the sidelines during NCAA championships.

-If a championship also receives BODYARMOR-branded squeeze bottles, they should be provided to student-athletes.
-Non-BODYARMOR-branded squeeze bottles brought by teams/student-athletes will not be allowed.
+If a championship also receives POWERADE-branded squeeze bottles, they should be provided to student-athletes.
+Non-POWERADE-branded squeeze bottles brought by teams/student-athletes will not be allowed.

-If the host has to provide and/or purchase product for any NCAA championship use (e.g., student-athlete banquet, committee tent/suite, hospitality areas, media areas, etc.), the host must purchase and provide only Coca-Cola products (e.g., Dasani, BODYARMOR, Coca-Cola, Sprite teams shall place any premix fluid replacement in the NCAA-issued coolers and water bottles when applicable.
-Only cups, cans, coolers or water bottles may be used during championships that are provided by the NCAA.
-If applicable, the host may retain the coolers, cooler carts and ice chests after the competition.
-Reoccurring host sites are strongly encouraged to use the same equipment the following year unless otherwise notified by the NCAA.
-Participating teams may retain the water bottles and bottle carriers after the competition.
+If the host has to provide and/or purchase product for any NCAA championship use (e.g., studentathlete banquet, committee tent/suite, hospitality areas, media areas, etc.), the host must purchase and provide only Coca-Cola products (e.g., Dasani, POWERADE, Coca-Cola, Sprite).